 - As mentioned before, some plants can be toxic to your cat.
 The dangers of your cat eating certain plants can range from slight discomfort all the way to potential fatality.
 Do Your Research!

-How To Keep Cats Out Plants & Flower Beds – Top 7 Methods
+How To Keep Cats Out of Flower Beds & Plants – Top 7 Methods

 1. Keep Them Out Of Reach